AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 When a user uploads a content in a board, an AI-based algorithm scrapes the text from the content, and the text is then passed onto the curation engine.
 The curation engine tries to find the skills present in the content.

-The predicted skills from the uploaded content are matched with the ones with the board in which the content was uploaded.&nbsp; If any skill matches with a confidence score of more than 50% of the board skill, the content is posted in the board.
+The predicted skills from the uploaded content are matched with the ones with the board in which the content was uploaded.
+If any skill matches with a confidence score of more than 50% of the board skill, the content is posted in the board.
 If the confidence score is less than 50%, the content is sent for manual curation.

 Whenever a content gets auto-curated, the user gets a notification that the content is available in the board where it was previously uploaded.

 ![](assets/only-ai-based.png)

 It is recommended that the Administrator adds SMEs for skills if Manual-Only curation is ON.
 Administrator can add SMEs by providing SME points in advance to users with expertise in a skill.
-To know more about how to provide points to&nbsp; SMEs,&nbsp; [click here](social-learning-configurations-as-an-admin.md#SubjectMatterExpertsSMEs).
+To know more about how to provide points to  SMEs,  [click here](social-learning-configurations-as-an-admin.md#SubjectMatterExpertsSMEs).

 **No Curation:** All learner’s post gets posted automatically without any content moderation.